Rohland/barky/README.md

 Fields:

 * `channels` - an array of channels to use (example: `[sms, slack]`)
+* `links` - optional array of links to include when alerts trigger
 * `rules` - an array of rules
 	* `description` - not required
 	* `count|any` - count means trigger after defined consecutive count of errors, any means trigger after `any` count of errors in the window period defined